col1nwu/MeetingScheduler/README.md

 - For the bonus part, meeting time is formatted as `[a,b]`.
 If you would like to enter an empty meeting time, you must enter it as `[]`, otherwise the program can fail.
 - Usernames are separated by comma and space in output, like `a, b, c`, for better readability.
 - Usernames are separated by comma in internal communications, like `a,b,c`.
+- Customized output may be displayed, because some edge cases are not introduced in handout.
+They are displayed to help users understand the program behaviors.
+Customized output will always be marked as `[Customized output]` at the beginning.

 ## Reference